 We procure nuclear fuel materials (uranium) and services (conversion and enrichment) pursuant to medium-and long-term contractual arrangements.
-Our procurement activities are supervised by the ESA, which endorses and co-signs, if required by the Treaty Establishing the European Atomic Energy Community (the "Euratom Treaty"), all new supply contracts, which must be in full compliance with the ESA supply policy and related limitations.
+Our procurement activities are supervised by the ESA, which endorses and co-signs, if required by the Treaty Establishing the European Atomic Energy Community (the "Euratom Treaty"), all new supply contracts and amendments thereto, which must be in full compliance with the ESA supply policy.

 Historically, the majority of our uranium needs have been met by domestic sources in the Czech Republic.
-However, uranium production in the Czech Republic has been continuously decreasing over the past decade.
+However, uranium production in the Czech Republic has been continuously decreasing over the past decades.
 Improved pricing in the uranium market after 2004 enabled DIAMO s.p., a Czech uranium producer, to extend Czech uranium production.
-In 2008, we concluded a new supply contract with DIAMO s.p. which secured delivery of up to one third of our total annual needs of uranium up until 2014.
-The remainder of our uranium needs is met by market purchases of uranium on the basis of long-term contracts.
+In 2014, an amendment to the existing uranium supply contract with DIAMO was concluded and supplies covering about one third of our annual uranium needs will continue also in 2016.
+The remainder of our uranium needs is satisfied by market purchases of uranium mainly on the basis of long-term contracts.
 To the extent authorized under the ESA supply policy, we also purchase uranium as a package (or "bundle") together with conversion and enrichment services under existing long-term fuel fabrication contracts with the Russian company JSC TVEL ("TVEL").

-In respect of the needs of the Dukovany nuclear power plant, the ESA limitation on the amount of enrichment services that can be purchased together with fabrication as a package from TVEL does not apply as the existing long-term fuel contract was grandfathered upon the accession of the Czech Republic to the European Union.
-Between 2008 and 2011, we concluded new long-term contracts for uranium and conversion and enrichment services to meet the needs of the Temelín nuclear power plant, which expire partly in 2014 and partly in 2020 (2025 if certain options are exercised).
+In respect of the needs of the Dukovany nuclear power plant, the earlier ESA limitation on the amount of enrichment services that could be purchased together with fabrication as a package from TVEL did not apply as the existing long-term fuel contract was grandfathered upon the accession of the Czech Republic to the European Union.
+Therefore, conversion and enrichment services needed for fabrication of fuel for Dukovany nuclear power plant are fully supplied by TVEL.
+For the Temelín nuclear power plant, conversion and enrichment services are supplied under a portfolio of contracts with primary suppliers.
+Our needs are basically covered for period of validity of the existing fabrication contract for the Temelín nuclear power plant with TVEL.
+There is an option for portion of supply of enrichment services till 2025.
 We also maintain strategic and working inventories of nuclear material in different stages of processing (uranium concentrate, natural and enriched uranium hexafluoride).